Avtem/LearnCpp-Quiz-201/step 07.md

 * If the adjacent tile is valid (it's not off the grid), swap the empty tile and adjacent tile.
 * If the adjacent tile is not valid, do nothing.

+Implement this by adding a member function `moveTile(Direction)` to the class `Board`.
+Add this to your game loop from step E.  If the user successfully slides a tile, the game should redraw the updated board.

+[tasks]

-Implement the following member functions in our `Field` class:
+Implement the following member functions in our `Board` class:
-* A function which returns a bool indicating whether a given Point is valid (within our Field).
+* A function which returns a bool indicating whether a given Point is valid (within our Board).
 * A function that finds and returns the position of empty tile as a `Point`.
 We could just keep track of where the empty tile is, but that introduces a class invariant, and finding the empty tile whenever we need it isn't that expensive.
 * A function that will swap two tiles given their Point indices.
-* Finally, a `moveTile(Direction dir)` function that will try to move a tile in a given direction and will return `true` if it succeeds.
+* A `moveTile(Direction dir)` function that will try to move a tile in a given direction and will return `true` if it succeeds.
 This function should implement the procedure outlined above.

-Modify the `main()` from step 4 so that `moveTile()` is called if a directional command is entered.
-If the move was successful, redraw the field.
+Modify the `main()` from step E so that `moveTile()` is called if a directional command is entered.
+If the move was successful, redraw the board.

 [/tasks]